tessgi/TessGiWebsite/content/pages/observing/proposing-targets.md

-Title: K2 proposal preparation
+Title: Proposal preparation
-Save_as: k2-proposing-targets.html
+Save_as: proposing-targets.html

 [TOC]

-There are no guaranteed, or predetermined, targets for any of
-<a href="k2-fields.html">the fields where K2 is pointing</a>.
-All targets are proposed by the community through the Guest Observer (GO) program.
-This page details the program and its aims.

-## Guest Observer program
+## Guest Investigator program

+The TESS primary mission duration is two year.
+The first year is spent in the southern hemisphere and is corresponds to TESS Guest Investigator Program Cycle 1, the second year observed the northern hemisphere and it Cycle 2.
+During the primrary mission, the majority of the 2-minute cadence targets observed will be taken from the [TESS Candidate Target list (CTL)](observing-technical.html#candidate-target-list).
+In each Cycle 1 around 10,000 2-minute cadnence target slots will be assigned to the Guest Invesitgator Program.

 ### Permitted science areas

-The K2 GO program welcomes proposals addressing compelling scientific questions in **any area of astrophysics and planetary science** providing the required observations are amenable to the operational characteristics and constraints of the mission.
-The science motivation may include, but is not limited to, exoplanet detection, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.
+We welcome proposals addressing compelling scientific questions in almost any area of astrophysics and planetary science providing the required observations are amenable to the operational characteristics and constraints of the mission.
+The science motivation may include, but is not limited to, exoplanet characterization, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.

+The **only** science topic that Guest Investigators are not permitted to propose is work which directly reproduces the [primary science of the mission](science.html).
+Explicitly, this restriction is limited to investigations whose aim is to detect planets smaller than 4 earth-radii orbiting stars that are on the [Candidate Target List](observing-technical.html#candidate-target-list).

 All science proposals must be compelling and carefully justified scientifically and technically.